genai-personalization/genai-personalization.github.io/pages/GenAIRecP2024/index.md

         Texas A&M University
       bio: >
         James Caverlee received his Ph.D. in Computer Science from Georgia Tech in 2007, co-advised by Ling Liu (CS) and Bill Rouse (ISYE).
 Before that, he earned two M.S. degrees from Stanford University: one in Computer Science in 2001 and one in Engineering-Economic Systems & Operations Research in 2000.
 His undergraduate degree is a B.A. in Economics (magna cum laude) from Duke University in 1996.
 James Caverlee joined the faculty at Texas A&M in 2007.
 He spent most of his sabbatical in 2015 at Google as a Visiting Scientist in Ed Chi's group.
 He has been honored to receive an NSF CAREER award, DARPA Young Faculty award, a AFOSR Young Investigator award, as well as several teaching awards.

+    - image_path: /assets/images/GenAIRecP2024/huzefa.jpeg
+      alt: "Huzefa Rangwala"
+      excerpt: >
+        **Huzefa Rangwala**<br>
+        AWS AI Labs
+      bio: >
+        At AWS AI/ML, Huzefa Rangawala spearheads a team of scientists and engineers, revolutionizing AWS services through advancements in graph machine learning, reinforcement learning, AutoML, low-code/no-code generative AI, and personalized AI solutions.
+His passion extends to transforming analytical sciences with the power of generative AI.
+He is a Professor of Computer Science and the Lawrence Cranberg Faculty Fellow at George Mason University, where he also served as interim Chair from 2019-2020.
+He is the recipient of the National Science Foundation (NSF) Career Award, the 2014 University-wide Teaching Award, Emerging Researcher/Creator/Scholar Award, the 2018 Undergraduate Research Mentor Award.
+In 2022, Huzefa co-chaired the ACM SIGKDD conference in Washington, DC.
+His research interests include structured learning, federated learning, and ML fairness inter-twinned with applying ML to problems in biology, biomedical engineering, and learning sciences.

 organizers: